matecat/simple-s3/README.md

 ## Caching

-In order speed up data retrieval (```getItemsInABucket```), you can inject your cache handler.
+In order speed up data retrieval, you can inject your cache handler.
 Please note that your handler MUST be PSR-6 compliant.
 Consider this example:

 ```php